zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/bonus/bonus.md

     ![](images/6.popup_check.PNG)

-6. Repeat these sub-steps 2, 3, 4 on the **Employee Maintenance** page also!
+6. Repeat these tasks 2, 3, 4 on the **Employee Maintenance** page also!
 Because the employee maintenance page also needs this.
 Make sure you save it.
 After finish editing the **Employee Maintenance** page, run the application.
 Try to edit a record.
 The Employee Maintenance page will be looking like the one below.

     ![](images/6.popup_check_2.PNG)